BIG-SA/BASH-Intro-2018/notes/2_filters.md

 ## Recap

-Last time we discovered some key bash commands:
+Last session we discovered some key bash commands:

 - Navigating directories using `cd`, `pwd` and `ls`
 - Creating and deleting files or directories using `touch`, `mkdir`, `rmdir` and `rm`